Cross-Caps/DNNTopology/README.md

 1. Requires numpy,...
 2. Install persim ripser
 3. Install spams package (archetypes)

+ Currently, the repository is not a full package but hosts all the code needed to replicate the result in the paper.
 ***

 Code to accompany Pattern Recognition Letters paper: